 I also have to comment that while Ethan Hawke is excellent as a leading man and Amanda Seyfried plays a good supporting role, everyone else is hit or miss.
 Philip Ettinger’s performance as Michael is decidedly stilted.
 Informing the reverend of what the world will be like by the 2050s is intended to be thought-provoking, but it comes across as though he’s reading aloud a Wikipedia article.
 Furthermore, one of the tour guides at Edward Balq’s company is so cartoonish, I was surprised Mr. Schrader had the restraint not to have her cackle like the Wicked Witch of the West.
 I don’t blame any of the actors for these performances because I don’t think the greatest leading men or women who ever lived could have made this writing sound plausible.

 The film is also guilty of making the rookie mistake of having so much blame to hand out, it often falls upon the wrong parties.
-After meeting with a youth group, Toller is dismayed over how extreme today’s youth has become.
-While he could have had a point, only one member of the youth group acted out of line; everyone else was civil.
+After meeting with a youth group, Toller is dismayed over how extreme they have become.
+While he could have had a point, only one member of the youth group actually acted out of line; everyone else was civil.
 Because of this, it’s difficult not to imagine Mr. Schrader writing that line to express his contempt for young adults and teenagers when in reality, problems such climate change cannot realistically be pinned on a single generation.
+It does, however, perfectly capture the unfortunate propensity self-proclaimed progressives had at the time of throwing the baby out with the bathwater.

 Ultimately, First Reformed is a product of a time in which filmmakers and critics alike were far more interested in being timely rather than timeless.
 This is especially detrimental because one of the most important things for any film to possess is long-term appeal.
 It doesn’t matter how much of a game changer a film is; if people don’t want to watch it after a certain point, it may as well just be a footnote in a history book.
 The reason I say this is because the Achilles’ heel of First Reformed is that it’s a film without a future.
 To be clear, I do not in any way wish to deny the detrimental impacts climate change have inflicted upon the Earth.
 They’re incontestable and anyone who says otherwise is lying to themselves or others.
 However, let’s say for the sake of argument that humanity finds some way to combat or even reverse its worst effects or otherwise perseveres for a much longer time than is predicted by its characters.
 In such a scenario, First Reformed would be about as easy to take seriously as Roland Emmerich’s 2012.
 On the other extreme end of the scale, if the concerns raised in this film spell humanity’s downfall before the end of the century, no one will be left to appreciate Mr. Schrader’s work.